JP-Ellis/rust-skiplist/README.md

 [here](https://jp-ellis.github.io/rust-skiplist/skiplist/) and the cargo crate can be found [here](https://crates.io/crates/skiplist).

-At present, this crate works only on the nightly version of Rust.
+The various `range` methods only work on the nightly version of Rust and consequently are only enabled with the `unstable` feature.